 The cabbage will wilt a little after some time in the refrigerator, but it’s still really delicious on day 2 or 3.

 Asian Cabbage Salad is a great side dish for a picnic, cookout, or potluck.
-It would also make a great addition to a baby meal!
+Or you can turn it into a main dish for dinner!
+Here are a few ideas for what to serve with this crunchy cabbage salad:

 I love that it stays crunchy even as it sits, unlike lettuce salads that wilt quickly.
 The cabbage really does stand up well to sitting over time!

-If you’re serving it for dinner, it would be delicious as a side for these Honey Soy Pork Chops.
-I make the pork chop recipe every few weeks in the summer when it’s grilling season—the whole family loves it.
+When I make it, I serve it with Honey Soy Pork Chops.
+I make the pork chops every few weeks in the summer when it’s grilling season—the whole family loves it.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ rating and/or comment below!